smartcontractkit/documentation/src/pages/chainlink-nodes/v1/fulfilling-requests.md

 ## Withdrawing LINK

-You can withdraw LINK from the Operator contract.
+You can withdraw LINK from the operator contract.
 In Remix under the list of deployed contracts, click on your Operator contract and find the `withdraw` function in the function list.
 Note that only the admin (see [Admin wallet address](#address-types)) can withdraw LINK.

 ![Remix Click Withdraw Button](/images/chainlink-nodes/node-operators/operator-withdraw-link.jpg)